eli-pavlov/vagrant-kubernetes-EZ/README.md

 And one for access to the internet - "NAT" adapter.</br>

-IMPORTANT!
-"Host-Only" adapter's IP address should match the addresses defined in config.yaml file. ##</br>

 Create "Host Only" Network adapter with ip adress of 192.168.10.1,</br>
 DHCP server address 192.168.10.2 and address boundaries from 192.168.10.3</br>
 to 192.168.10.254.</br?